Mark Addy (oarsman): Awards and honours

 The Bronze Medal of the Royal Humane Society.

 The Silver Medal of the Salford Humane Society.

 The Gold Medal of the Salford Humane Society.

 An illuminated Address setting forth his Badges of Honour from the Salford Humane Society.

 A purse of 200 guineas and an illuminated Address from the inhabitants of Salford.

 He was presented with the Albert Medal, First Class, by the Mayor of Salford, Alderman Robinson, on behalf of Queen Victoria in the large assembly room of Salford Town Hall in Bexley Square in June 1879.

-The medals awarded to Mark Addy, now kept in the Salford Museum and Art Gallery (Peel Park Art Gallery), are as follows:
+The medals awarded to Addy, now kept in the Salford Museum and Art Gallery (Peel Park Art Gallery), are as follows: